pharo-ide/ClassAnnotation/README.md

 Just define declaration method as class extension.
 And when your package will be loaded the new annotation will be added into existing class.

 ## Annotation instantiation
 There is no special way how instantiate annotation instances.
-It is up to the domain.
+It is up to your domain.

 The base internal state of annotation is initialized during Registry creation.
 Users should not think about it.